Positioning for Architecture and Design Firms: Jack Reigle

 The Role of Product Architecture in the Manufacturing Firm (Classic Reprint): Karl T. Ulrich

 Enterprise architecture defines a firm´s needs for standardised tasks, job roles, systems, infrastructure, and data in core business processes.
-This book explains enterprise architecture´s vital role in enabling - or constraining - the execution of business strategy.
+Thus, it helps a company to articulate how it will compete in a digital economy and it guides managers´ daily decisions to realize their vision of success.
+This book clearly explains enterprise architecture´s vital role in enabling-or constraining-the execution of business strategy.
+The book provides clear frameworks, thoughtful case examples, and a proven-effective structured process for designing and implementing effective enterprise architectures.

 What is the role of design research in the types of insight and knowledge that architects create?
 That is the central question raised by this book.
 It acts as the introductory overview for Ashgate´s major new series, ´Design Research in Architecture´ which has been created in order to establish a firm basis for this emerging field of investigation within architecture.
 While there have been numerous architects-scholars since the Renaissance who have relied upon the interplay of drawings, models, textual analysis, intellectual ideas and cultural insights to scrutinise the discipline, nonetheless, until recently, there has been a reluctance within architectural culture to acknowledge and accept the role of design research as part of the discourse.
 However, in many countries around the world, one of the key changes in architecture and architectural education over the last decade has been the acceptance of design as a legitimate research area in its own right and this new series provides a forum where the best proponents of architectural design research can publish their work.
 This volume provides a broad overview on design research that supports and amplifies the different volumes coming out in the book series.
 It brings together leading architects and academics to discuss the more general issues involved in design research.
 At the end, there is an Indicative Bibliography which alludes to a long history of architectural books which can be seen as being in the spirit of design research.